 I want to take you through several of my favorite snacky foods and awesome cider pairings.
 I’ve done it with a little bit of a twist!
 I’ve paired different party dishes together in a friendly head-to-head competition: Casual vs. Fancy.
 The casual snacks might be better for game day, and the fancy ones for a Hollywood premier, but feel free to serve them when and wherever you please!

 Ready to get started!
 Our first pairing in the ring is:

 Potato Chips (casual) vs. Sweet-and-Salty Popcorn Mix (fancy)

-Shoal Hope Ciderworks Empty Barrel, with its powerful whiskey barrel presence, or the super-tart and dry Redbyrd Orchard Cider‘s Andromeda Crab are great pairings.
-Each of these ciders dials up the intensity, whether through crab apple acidity or boozy barrel notes.
+Muse Cider Bar‘s Slingshot, with its alluring whiskey barrel presence, or the tart, herbaceous and dry Redbyrd Orchard Cider‘s Wild Heart are great pairings.
+Both of these ciders dials up the intensity, whether through wild apple acidity or boozy barrel notes.
 That means that you’ll still be able to taste them when you’re munching on these addictive, salty snacks.

 Buffalo Wings and Blue Cheese (casual) vs. Spicy Brussels Sprouts on Skewers with Garlic Aioli (fancy)